 What is FAS?

-According to FAS Incoterms, what is the buyer responsible for?
+According to FAS Incoterms, what is each party responsible for?

-FAS should only be used for non-containerized ocean shipments and inland waterway transport.
-It is especially popular with bulk cargo like oil or grain.
+FAS terms can only be used for non-containerized ocean shipments and inland waterway transport.
+These terms are popular for bulk cargo like oil or grain.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US